Gh0stShinobi/Hidden-Secrets/README.md

 Deploy: Use the protected app in the output directory. f you want to contribute or learn more, please contact: germainluperto@gmail.com

+Note: The source code published here has been intentionally sanitized and partially redacted to protect critical and proprietary logic.
+This measure is taken to prevent unauthorized use or theft of the core intellectual property.

 Thank you for checking out Hidden Secrets!